matthagan15/thesis/composite.typ

 == Higher Order Composite Channels <sec:composite_higher_order>

 We now move on from first-order Trotter formulas to arbitrary higher-order Trotter formulas.
 To analyze this case there are a few distinct differences with the first-order channels.
 The first is that we now have a choice for what order formula we would like to use for the outer-loop decomposition.
 Previously, for the first-order decomposition we used $cal(U)_B compose cal(U)_A$, but it will prove useful in our analysis to match the outer-loop order with the inner-loop Trotter order.
 For example, a second order outer-loop decomposition would look like $cal(U)_A (t\/2) compose cal(U)_B (t) compose cal(U)_A (t\/2)$, where we combined the two innermost $cal(U)_B (t\/2)$ for compactness.
-The next difference is that the time scaling between QDrift, Trotter, and the outer-loop errors could all be of different orders in $t/r$ which leads to a non-analytically solvable polynomial in $r$.
+The next difference is that the time scaling between QDrift, Trotter, and the outer-loop errors could all be of different orders in $t / r$ which leads to a non-analytically solvable polynomial in $r$.
 The last issue that we address is that the commutator structure is no longer quadratic with respect to the Hamiltonian spectral norms, so we cannot follow the term weighting partitioning scheme from the first-order case.
 We will follow the same organizational structure as the first-order case and first set up our definitions and bound the diamond distance error, then compute the number of $e^(i H_i t)$ queries, followed by developing a partitioning scheme, and finally discuss the cost comparisons between our Composite channel and its constituents.

 === Query Complexity
 In order to determine the number of queries needed for a Composite channel to approximate $cal(U)$ we first need to bound the diamond distance error for a single iteration.
 We will then use time-slicing arguments similar to the proof of @thm_composite_first_order_cost to compute the number of operator exponentials required for an accurate approximation.
 First, we need to give a rigorous definition of the higher order Composite channel.
-#definition_og([Higher Order Composite Channel])[
+#definition([Higher Order Composite Channel])[
     Given a Hamiltonian $H$ partitioned into two terms $A$ and $B$, let $cal(C)^((2k, 2l))$ denote the associated Composite channel that utilizes a $2k^"th"$ order inner-loop for the Trotter-Suzuki partition $cal(S)_A^((2k))$ and has a $2l^"th"$ order outer-loop.
 The outer-loop construction for the Composite channel can be constructed recursively from the base case for $l = 1$, which is given by
     $
         cal(C)^((2k, 2))(t) := cal(Q)_B (t\/2) compose cal(S)_A^((2 k)) (-t\/2)^dagger compose cal(S)_A^((2 k)) (t\/2) compose cal(Q)_B (t\/2),